-Metformin is not metabolized and is excreted unchanged in the urine, with a half-life of about 5 hours.253 Phenformin, which was a related biguanide, was withdrawn from the market in 1977 because of its association with lactic acidosis.
-Consequently, the FDA applied a boxed warning to metformin, cautioning against its use in CKD in which the drug excretion may be impaired, thereby increasing the risk of lactic acid accumulation.254 However, the association between metformin and lactic acidosis had been inconsistent, with literature reviews even refuting this concern,255 including in patients with an eGFR of 30-60 ml/min per 1.73 m2.256 Consequently, the FDA revised its warning regarding metformin use in patients with CKD, switching from a creatinine-based restriction to include eligible patients with moderate CKD and an eGFR \geq 30 ml/min per 1.73 m^{2.257}
+Metformin is not metabolized and is excreted unchanged in the urine, with a half-life of about 5 hours.
+354 Phenformin, which was a related biguanide, was withdrawn from the market in 1977 because of its association with lactic acidosis.
+Consequently, the FDA applied a boxed warning to metformin, cautioning against its use in CKD in which the drug excretion may be impaired, thereby increasing the risk of lactic acid accumulation.
+355 However, the association between metformin and lactic acidosis had been inconsistent, with literature reviews even refuting this concern, 356 including in patients with an eGFR of 30-60 ml/min per 1.73 m2.
+357 Consequently, the FDA revised its warning regarding metformin use in patients with CKD, switching from a creatinine-based restriction to include eligible patients with moderate CKD and an eGFR ≥30 ml/min per 1.73 m2.
+358

-Although the effect of cardioprotection with metformin use is studied mainly in the general population, evidence of this benefit in patients with CKD, especially those with reduced eGFR, is less consistent.
-A systematic review considered the association of all-cause mortality and major adverse cardiovascular events (MACE) with treatment regimens that included metformin in patient populations for which metformin use is traditionally taken with precautions.258 There were no RCTs, and only observational studies were included in the analysis of the CKD cohort.
-Allcause mortality was found to be 22% lower for patients on metformin treatment than for those not receiving it (HR: 0.78; 95% CI: 0.63-0.96), whereas there was no difference in MACE-related diagnoses with metformin use in one study.
+Although the effect of heart protection with metformin use is studied mainly in the general population, evidence of this benefit in patients with CKD, especially those with reduced eGFR, is less consistent.
+A systematic review considered the association of all-cause mortality and MACE with treatment regimens that included metformin in patient populations for which metformin use is traditionally taken with precautions.359 There were no RCTs, and only observational studies were included in the analysis of the CKD cohort.
+All-cause mortality was found to be 22% lower for patients on metformin treatment than for those not receiving it (HR: 0.78; 95% CI: 0.63-0.96), whereas there was no difference in MACE-related diagnoses with metformin use in 1 study.
 However, a second study that had examined MACE outcomes with metformin use suggested that metformin treatment was associated with a slightly lower readmission rate for congestive heart failure (HR: 0.91; 95% CI: 0.84-0.99).
-Although the signal for cardioprotection in the CKD cohort appears to be poor, the lackluster quality of the evidence and the observational nature of the studies in this population preclude any definitive conclusion on the cardiovascular benefits with metformin treatment in patients with reduced eGFR.
+The signal for heart protection in the CKD cohort appears to be poor; the lackluster quality of the evidence and the observational nature of the studies in this population preclude any definitive conclusion on the cardiovascular benefits of metformin treatment in patients with reduced eGFR.

-Quality of the evidence.
+Quality of evidence.
 A search of the Cochrane Kidney and Transplant Registry identified no RCTs that had been conducted to evaluate the use of metformin in patients with T2D and CKD assessing cardiovascular and kidney protection as primary outcomes.
 The evidence that forms the basis of this clinical recommendation is extracted from RCTs and systematic reviews performed in the general population.
 The Work Group also considered the outcomes of studies that included patients with T2D and CKD, which were all observational in nature.